microsoft/YamUI/src/components/Image/Image.md

   <tbody>
     <tr>
       <td colSpan={4}>
         Your image will grow to fit the width of its container.
 Use this option when you have a grid or some other layout component determining the space an image should fill.
-Any provided height and width will be ignored in this case, replaced with a <code>width: 100%</code> and <code>height: auto</code>.
+Any provided height and width will be ignored in this case, replaced with a <em>width: 100%</em> and <em>height: auto</em>.
       </td>
     </tr>
     <tr>